Can I Stay in My House With Black Mold?

 Once you find the reason mold is growing in your home, eliminate the problem by having new fixtures installed or improving ventilation.
 You should immediately dispose of anything damaged by mold in the process, including tearing out carpets in a room or replacing fixtures.

-You will likely have to throw away food or paper items that have been in contact with mold.
+You will likely have to throw away bard or paper items that have been in contact with mold.
 You should also eliminate anything porous.
 Some things that you can disinfect and keep include solid surface items from materials like glass, plastic, or metal.
 These include large electronic appliances.

 If you’re experiencing physical symptoms of mold exposure, contact your healthcare provider for guidance.
 Always avoid sleeping in rooms where mold growth is visible.